illinois-cs241/assignment-docs/pugnacious_profilers.md

 often only exist for a few seconds.
 Messages describing trade offers can reach rates of up to 250,000 messages/second.
 Thus, programs involved in automated trading have to process a lot of data extremely quickly.

-The program provided to you will read in and process a stream of order messages for a single stock.
+The program provided to you will read in and process a stream of order messages for multiple stocks.
 These messages will be used to update our program’s view of the market state.
 This state is known as the “order book”.
 The messages we process will either trigger the entry of a new order, change an existing order, or delete an order.
 At the end of the stream, this program will print out all the current orders in the order book.